-The Polar Ignite sleep data showed that I wasn’t falling straight asleep even though I was going to bed at 10 pm, and when I got up to go to the bathroom in the middle of the night there was an interruption of 17 minutes in my sleep, not just the one minute that it takes to “go”.
+The Polar Ignite sleep data showed that I wasn’t falling straight asleep even though I was going to bed at 10 pm, and when I got up to go to the bathroom in the middle of the night there was an interruption of 17 minutes in my rest, not just the one minute that it takes to ‘go’.

 - I started to go to bed earlier to give myself time to fall asleep, and even if I woke up early, I would try to stay in bed and go back to sleep.

-- I also stopped drinking tea before bed, or drinking too much in general before I went to sleep, because of just how much going to the bathroom was disrupting my sleep.
+- I also stopped drinking tea before bed, or drinking too much in general, because of just how much going to the bathroom was disrupting my sleep.

-The sleep score describes how you slept compared to the indicators of a good night’s sleep based on the current sleep science.
+The sleep score describes how you slept compared to the indicators of a good night’s rest based on the current recovery science.
 It summarizes the amount and quality of your sleep into a single number (1 – 100).

-The six components of the sleep score are grouped under three themes: amount (sleep time), solidity (long interruptions, continuity and actual sleep) and regeneration (REM sleep and deep sleep).
+The six components of the sleep score are grouped under three themes: amount (rest time), solidity (long interruptions, continuity, and actual recovery), and regeneration (both REM and deep sleep).

-- Optimal amount of sleep for REM sleep is 25% and for deep sleep 17%.
+- The optimal amount of rest for REM sleep is 25% and for deep sleep 17%.
 Your sleep score won’t improve even if these percentages are higher.

 I’ve noticed several changes in how I feel and my performances after using the Polar Ignite and starting to get better sleep:

-- If I take a power nap on days after a night of interrupted sleep, the following night’s sleep is better.
+- If I take a power nap on days after a night of interrupted rest, the following night’s sleep is better.
 I feel better and more energetic in my training as well.

-- Also, when my sleep is better, my moods are better and more stable, as I would often feel more irritated on the mornings where I hadn’t had a good night’s sleep.
+- Also, when my sleep is better, my moods are better and more stable, as I would often feel more irritated in the mornings where I hadn’t had a good night’s recovery.

 We have used the Nightly Recharge status to alter my training plan on several occasions.

-After a very poor night’s sleep and a subsequent bad score, we actually switch to an easier, less-demanding training day.
+After a very poor night’s rest and a subsequent bad score, we actually switch to an easier, less-demanding training day.